Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

     * Microsoft Graph: `user.read, Files.ReadWrite.All, Files.ReadWrite.AppFolder, Files.ReadWrite.Selected, offline_access, openid, Sites.ReadWrite.All`
     * Admin Consent Required - no for all

 7. After saving all changes, navigate back to the Overview page and copy the `Application (client) ID`.
-This will be needed in the [Configure Google Drive and OneDrive Actions in ACA](https://docs.alfresco.com/content-accelerator/latest/configure/integrations-and-addons/#configure-google-drive-and-onedrive-actions-in-aca){:target="_blank"} section.
+This will be needed in the [Configure Google Drive and OneDrive Actions in ACA]({% link content-accelerator/latest/configure/integrations-and-addons.md %}#configure-google-drive-and-onedrive-actions-in-aca) section.

 8. Follow these steps if your version of Java runs into issues with the SSL Certificate, usually manifesting in `PKIX` errors in the log files: